Scott Bomar: The Bo-Keys and Al Green

-Collaborations with Craig Brewer
+Film and Television Work

 In 2005, Bomar composed the score for Craig Brewer's award-winning film Hustle & Flow.
 Touted as Memphis soul meets hip hop, Bomar's work on the film has received much critical acclaim.

 Bomar's collaboration with Brewer continued in 2006 when he served as Executive Music Producer and Composer for the film Black Snake Moan.
 In preparation for the recording process, Bomar took Brewer and lead actor Samuel L. Jackson on a road trip through Mississippi, during which the trio met with a slew of blues musicians, working to parlay classics like "Stackolee" and "That Black Snake Moan" into modern sinister laments.
 Upon returning to the studio, Bomar enlisted musicians rooted in Memphis, including harmonica legend Charlie Musselwhite, and The North Mississippi Allstars, the contemporary blues/rock group of Jim Dickinson and his sons Luther and Cody.
 He was later joined by the stars of the film, Samuel L. Jackson and Christina Ricci, to record songs subsequently performed on screen.

 Bomar served as producer with Brewer on the MTV New Media series "$5 COVER" in 2009.

-Bomar most recently composed the original score for Craig Brewer's, Dolemite Is My Name.
+Bomar has since composed for films and television including Gospel Hill (2008), Mississippi Grind (2015), and Dolemite Is My Name (2019), the latter earning him Black Reel Award and International Film Music Critics Association nominations.
+Variety described the Dolemite Is My Name score as “an original score that harks back to the blaxploitation era’s funk-filled glory days.”

+In 2024, Bomar composed the score for Fight Night: The Million Dollar Heist, a Peacock limited series starring Kevin Hart, Samuel L. Jackson, and Taraji P. Henson.
+Reflecting on his approach to the score, Bomar told Soundtracks, Scores & More: